 Cruise pricing is very fluid and changes constantly from day to day.
 One of the best feelings in the world is when you check the price of your cruise and notice it has dropped!
-We call that a price drop (obvious, right?).
+We call that a price drop.

-If the price of your cruise does drop, you can get an onboard credit, stateroom upgrade, or even cash back – depending on the cruise line.
+If the price of your cruise does drop, you can get onboard credit, stateroom upgrade, or even cash back – depending on the cruise line and the form of payment you used to book your cruise.

-Before you try to redeem your price drop, do these five things.
+Before you try to redeem your price drop, make sure to check that you’re eligible.

 1. Double check the fare code